TatianaFokina/a11y-blog/src/en/articles/is-sepia-mode-essential/index.md

 If you're unfamiliar with Pocket, it's a service for storing web bookmarks in a less chaotic way, unlike collecting hundreds of tabs in your browser.

 Another reason to appreciate Pocket is its consistent reading experience.
 I deal with only one font type, size, column width, and color theme.
-There are no distracting animations or unpredictable readability issues caused by creative designers' choices (that's not something bad).
+There are no distracting animations or unpredictable readability issues caused by creative designers' choices (that's not something bad.)
 With a Premium account, you can customize everything without compromising readability.

 I also enjoy using the Pocket app.
 It has an offline mode; you just need to synchronize your data beforehand.